sammlapp/training_gui/plan.md

 ### Training wishlist
 - convert Raven annotations to training data
-- create labels from subfolder structure (wrote this in a python notebook)
+- create single-target labels from subfolder structure (wrote this in a python notebook)
 - Weldy style noise augmentation (wrote this in a python notebook)
 - preprocessing "wizard": started notebook for prototype